daFPGASwitch/daFPGASwitch/sim/README.md

 ## Scheduler

-The scheduler makes a scheduling decision according to the information that's send from 4 ingress ports.
+The scheduler makes a scheduling decision according to the information that's sent from 4 ingress ports.

-If there is not enabling, just send the sched_sel anywhere.
+If there is no enabling, just send the sched_sel anywhere.

 If there is enabling:
 #### Outputs